 The Keychron C2 has a great build quality that feels solid and a plastic baseplate that only flexes slightly.
 The keys feel very stable, and there are no loose pieces or noticeable rattle.
 The keycaps are doubleshot ABS and feel good to type with, but they seem prone to showing oil shine from your fingers.
 Lastly, the feet feel stable, and they're unlikely to collapse during regular use.

-The Keychron C2 has adequate ergonomics, and it features two incline settings.
+The Keychron C2 has acceptable ergonomics, and it features two incline settings.
 Unfortunately, the board's profile is fairly high, and it doesn't come with a wrist rest, so you may experience wrist fatigue during long typing sessions.

 The Keychron C2 has full backlighting with individually-lit keys, and there's a button on the top right for cycling between lighting modes.